Melanella amblytera

 Melanella amblytera is a species of sea snail, a marine gastropod mollusk in the family Eulimidae.
 The species is one of many species known to exist within the genus, Melanella.

+Description

+The length of the shell attains 5.5 mm, its diameter 0.6 mm.

+(Original description) The white shell is elongate, and subfusiform, with a long, evenly tapered, nearly straight spire and a produced body whorl that is evenly rounded.
+The sutures are distinct but scarcely impressed and are only slightly oblique.
+The nearly straight outline of the spire results from the relatively flat whorls.
+The shell comprises up to nine whorls in the largest specimen, in addition to a relatively large, mammiform apical whorl.

+The aperture is elongate-ovate, obtusely rounded, slightly expanded anteriorly, and acute posteriorly.
+In fully mature specimens, the anterior portion of the outer lip and the columellar margin may become thickened.
+The surface is smooth and brilliantly polished.

 Distribution

 This species occurs in the Gulf of Mexico and in the Caribbean Sea; also in the tropical Northwestern Atlantic: Floridian, Bermuda, Bahamian, Southern Caribbean; tropical Southwestern Atlantic: Eastern Brazil.